Listening for Dark Photon Radio from the Galactic Centre: Signals and Detection Sensitivity

+where we take the spike extension $R_{\rm sp}=80$~pc, and $\gamma_{\rm sp}=7/3$, which yields a dark photon density of $6.2\times 10^8$~GeV/cm$^3$ at 0.1~pc.
+The difference between the gNFW and spike profiles gives a quantitative estimate of the uncertainties on the dark matter density in the galactic centre.

+The distribution of WDs and NSs in the GC is detailed in Appendix~\ref{sec:profiles}.
 Because only a small fraction of WDs are accreting, we consider the signal from an individual star.
 The analysis of Chandra in~\cite{zhu2018ultradeep} suggests that there are about 11 hard X-ray point sources within $8''$ (0.3~pc) of the GC, which are likely to be a mixture of magnetic and non-magnetic CVs~\cite{zhu2018ultradeep,Xu:2019sus}.
 It is reasonable to assume at least one non-magnetic CV will be aligned such that the radio signal is observable given that the X-ray emissions are expected to be similarly directional, and we conservatively consider the signal from a non-magnetic CV at 0.3~pc.
 We assume a boundary layer temperature $T_s=4.4\times10^8~{\rm K}$ in a WD with mass $M_{\rm WD}=0.83~M_\odot$ and the expected radius $r_0=0.01~R_\odot$~\cite{yuasa2010white,nauenberg1972analytic}, inspired by the study in~\cite{Xu:2019sus}.
 We also take $\dot{M}_{16}=1$, which yields $b=3188$~km, $H=107$~km, $n_d=4.6\times 10^{17}$~g/cm$^3$.
+Note that the boundary layer plasma could be partly relativistic at such high temperature, where the relativistic effect will modify the dielectric tensor of the plasma, which in turn affects the dispersion relation and hence the propagation of photons in the plasma~\cite{swanson2003plasma}.
+We leave a more dedicated study of such effects in future work.
 We estimate the importance of absorption of converted photons by inverse bremsstrahlung as they travel out through the boundary layer by assuming a travelling distance of 500~km (absorption in the cold accretion disk is expected to be less efficient).
 The resulting attenuation is significant for $\mAp \geq 10^{-4}$~eV, but we stress the true effect depends on the production location and a complete model and a full simulation would be required for a fully reliable analysis.
 The signal power ${S}_{\rm sig}$ is the energy flux at Earth divided by the bandwidth $\mathcal{B}$, which we take to be the maximum of signal line-width $\mathcal{B}_{\rm sig}$ and the detection bandwidth of a particular telescope $\mathcal{B}_{\rm det}$.
 For a single WD, energy conservation gives $\mathcal{B}_{\rm sig}=\sqrt{\langle(E_{A'}-\langle E_{A'}\rangle)^2 \rangle}\simeq \sqrt{3/8}\mAp v_0^2$, where $\langle E_{A'}\rangle\simeq \mAp(1+3v_0^2/4)$.

 For NSs we consider the collective signal from all stars that are a distance $R$ between $R_{\rm min}$ and $R_{\rm max}$ from the GC.
 This leads to